 120 Days to Apply for a Foreclosure Alternative

-Under federal law, the servicer (the company that handles the loan account) cannot move forward with a foreclosure before the borrower is at least 120 days delinquent.
-The purpose of this four-month period is to give the borrower sufficient time to submit a loss mitigation (foreclosure avoidance) application.
+Under federal law, a servicer (the company that handles the loan account) usually cannot move forward with a foreclosure before the borrower is over 120 days delinquent.
+The purpose of this time period is to give the borrower sufficient time to submit a loss mitigation (foreclosure avoidance) application.
 Once the bank receives a complete application, it must evaluate it, inform the borrower of the outcome, and wait for any appeal period to expire before starting the foreclosure process allowed under Virginia law.

-(Learn about the four-month loss mitigation period in Delaying Foreclosure: The Dodd-Frank Act 120-Day Rule.)
+(Learn about the loss mitigation period in Delaying Foreclosure: The Dodd-Frank Act 120-Day Rule.)

 Virginia Foreclosure Types